lupyuen/lupyuen.github.io/src/ttn.md

 Which will be useful for __Remote Actuation__ of our devices.

-Check this doc for the complete list of Cloud Integration features...
+Check this doc for the complete list of Cloud Integration features (including IFTTT and Node-RED)...

 -   [__"The Things Network: Applications & Integrations"__](https://www.thethingsnetwork.org/docs/applications-and-integrations/)